 3. Surround yourself with good people

 Throughout this emotional roller coaster of a year, I’ve realised who my friends are and the people I want to keep in my life.
-Although I don’t always talk or see my friends, I know they’ll be there for me.
-They turned up at my house late at night even if I didn’t ask them to because I shouldn’t be by myself.
-They were there after shit hit the fan and stayed way past their bed time even though they all have work the next day.
-They were on the other line when I was crying on the phone when I thought everything was sorted but he’s came back demanding for more.
+Although I don’t always talk to or see my friends, I know they’ll be there for me.
+They turned up at my house late at night even if I didn’t ask them to because I needed them.
+They were there after shit hit the fan and stayed way past their bed time even though they all had work the next day.
+They were on the other line when I was crying on the phone when I thought everything was sorted but he’s come back demanding for more.
 They were there to bring me a bottle of wine when the final agreement was signed and I would never hear from him again.
 They were there when I needed a laugh or a night out.
 They were there for me when I didn’t ask for it.
 They’ve helped me go through one of the toughest times of my life and assured me that I wasn’t the crazy one.

-It fills my heart to know that even though I only have a handful of people, they’re so awesome.
-I feel quite lucky.
+It fills my heart to know that I have these people in my life.
+They’re so awesome and I feel so lucky.

 4. Reorganise the house and de-clutter